Schema markup is code that you can use to markup certain elements of your website to help search engines understand them better.

 2. Add Schema.org local business markup to your page

-So, how do you go about creating your Schema markup?
+So, now that we know everything about schema, rich results and markup types, how do you go about creating your Schema markup?

 Just enter your business page URL and click “start tagging”.